buimaianh/cs50w-projects/email/dev-log.md

 - Problem to solve
     - Retrive a list of emails from the database corresponding to the selected mailbox.
 Emails are ordered by timestamp in descending order
-    - Send back a JSON response containing a list of email objects to frontend
+    - Send back to frondent a JSON response containing a list of email objects

 - Input
    - request.user